 My expertise is with retrievers and spaniels, although I have also worked with HPRs.
 I have not only owned and worked retrievers and spaniels myself, but have worked with many, many owners as a trainer and instructor through my Gundog classes and my work at an assistance dog charity.

 Qualifications and other Accreditations

-I studied animal behaviour and animal biology at university, and I am also a trained teacher – combining both these things led me to a career as a dog trainer.
+I have an honours degree in animal biology with behaviour, and I am also a trained teacher having completed a further year PGCE – combining both these things led me to a career as a dog trainer.